shangzhi-hong/RfEmpImp/README.md

 For continuous or categorical variables, the observations under the predicting nodes of random forest are used as candidates for imputation.
 Two methods are now available for the `RfNode` algorithm series.
+It should be noted that categorical variables should be of types of `logical` or `factor`, etc.

 ### Node-based imputation using predicting nodes